 Hidden Deals and Discounts

-The advertised prices listed on IdentityIQ’s homepage are just a bit pricier than comparable plans from other companies.
-Lifelock’s Ultimate Plus plan, for instance, is four dollars cheaper per month than IdentityIQ’s Max plan.
-Luckily, we managed to track down a hidden page that offered 15 percent off of IdentityIQ’s Secure Pro, Secure Plus, and Secure Max plans.
+The advertised prices listed on IdentityIQ’s homepage are sometimes pricier than comparable plans from other companies.
+Lifelock’s price on its most expensive plan, for instance, is $5 cheaper per month than IdentityIQ’s Max plan.
+However, there are certainly other companies in the same price ballpark as IdentityIQ.
+Identity Guard’s cost options, for instance, include $29.99 per month for an Ultra plan.
+Luckily, we managed to track down a hidden page that offered 10-percent off of IdentityIQ’s Secure Pro, Secure Plus, and Secure Max plans.
 In addition, this page allowed us to get discounts of 25 percent when we signed up for a full year of these plans.

 Pro Tip: Many monitoring companies don’t advertise their lowest prices; instead, they bury them in their sites.
 Always use a search engine to look for deals with extra savings.

 |Savings over the regular price||15%||15%||10%|

 Free Trial and Money-Back Guarantee

 |Secure Max||No but $1 trial for 7 days|